 The Music Ramble is the monthly music blog of Erik Ritland.
 The St. Paul, Minnesota journalist and musician is the founder of Rambling On.
 Learn more about us on Reddit, Twitter, Facebook, or our website.

-Many people who love new music don't want to admit it, but the past haunts the contemporary music scene.
-Are musicians creating anything as cool, creative, or interesting as what was being released in the '60s or '70s?
+Are musicians today creating anything as cool, creative, or interesting as what was being released in the '60s or '70s?
 Or even the '80s or '90s?
 Nirvana was the last band to have a universal impact commercially and creatively.
 Who today is reaching those heights?
-Nobody.
-Like every year since I can remember, 2015 was merely okay for music, and anybody satisfied with it has either lowered their standards or doesn't understand the breadth of musical creativity from as recently as 25 years ago.
+What was the last year for music that was anything better than okay?
+Anybody satisfied with the current creative state in music has either lowered their standards or doesn't understand the breadth of musical creativity from as recently as 25 years ago.
 There are some great bands and albums but nothing earth shattering, and certainly no scene with a strong universality or staying power.

 Today, subpar talent is heralded as groundbreaking, as somehow keeping music legitimate.
 In 2014 Taylor Swift released an easy pop album that any group of professional songwriters and producers could have come together and created.
 It was barely different, and hardly better, than anything released by Avril Lavigne (I don't understand why more people don't see this connection).
 Yet it was seen a masterpiece that somehow legitimized pop music.
-People know that very little being created today is nearly as good as what was done in the past, so they have to force adulation onto hacks like Swift (and, by default, the legions of professional songwriters and producers that actually make her what she is).
+It feels like people today know that the music they listen to is not as good as it has been, so they have to force adulation onto hacks like Swift.

 The same thing happened this year.
-I'm glad that Adele is as popular as she is, because for all her faults at least she isn't creating terrible music or promoting sluthood like Lady Gaga or Miley Cyrus.
+I'm glad that Adele is as popular as she is, because for all her faults at least she isn't creating terrible music or being a terrible role model like Lady Gaga or Miley Cyrus.
 But there's practically nothing to her music.
 It's big, it's poppy, it's repetitive.
-And it's whiney.
-Yet once again, like Swift before her, she's seen as some big deal that is legitimizing popular music.
+And, mostly, it's whiney.
+Yet, like Swift, she's seen as some big deal that is legitimizing popular music.
 It might be the best we can do today, but what does that say about the contemporary music scene?
 It's about as dead as it was before the Beatles came onto the scene in '63 and changed everything.

 The quality of music being made outside of the pop scene isn't any better.
 Indeed, for the most part it's even worse.
 Check out the highest rated albums on Pitchfork, or that are in the heaviest rotation on hip stations like The Current in Minnesota.
-I'm glad that he could use music as therapy to come to grips with his relationship with his parents, but Sufjan Steven's new album is boring and gutless, something like if Elliot Smith was even more depressed and completely lost his gift of melody.
+I'm glad that he could use music as therapy to come to grips with his relationship with his parents, but Sufjan Steven's 2015 album Carrie and Lowell is boring and gutless, something like if Elliott Smith was even more depressed and completely lost his gift of melody.
 At least Adele has some sense of urgency.
-Tame Impala's Currents is an okay rock album, but when okay is seen as the best album of the year there's something wrong.
-Nobody will be listening to Tame Impala in 10 years.
+Tame Impala's Currents is an okay rock album, but when okay is seen as the best album of the year, as it was by many publications, then there's something wrong.
+Nobody will be listening to Tame Impala in ten years.

 The same can be said of other overrated, substance-less indie acts like Father John Misty, Courtney Barnett, and Chvches (to randomly name three from a myriad).
 These types of bands will only ever be popular to a small niche audience for a short amount of time because they aren’t doing anything new or interesting.
 Yet somehow a decent amount of people who listen to this stuff think they're better than those who listen to pop music, or who mostly listen to music from the past.
 Absurd.